technoon-org/technoon.org/ainoon/lesson_2/tutorial.md

       * We should make it clear to our users that this isn't a human they're chatting with.
 2. Open **Deploy** from the sidebar
-   * Lots of options for places we could deploy it
+   * Lots of options for places we could deploy it, e.g.
+     * As an account you can chat with on Slack
+     * To reply to messages sent to your company's Facebook page
 3. Select **Help Page**
    * This will let us serve the chatbot on a web page
    * There are lots of options to customise how the page looks